-We aim for high quality teaching and learning, and the heart of this is effective assessment, underpinned by our 'growth mindset' belief that all pupils can suceed.
+We aim for high quality teaching and learning to take place in every classroom, and at the heart of this is effective assessment, underpinned by our 'growth mindset' belief that all pupils can succeed.

 Aims and Principles of Assessment